johnaidenrohde/reddit_trader/dev_journal.md

 - [x] Determine how many full shares of each we can buy
 - [x] Create a way to save yesterdays portfolio
 - [ ] Determine the buys and sells we need to get there orders.csv
-- [ ] Actually make the trades using TD Ameritrade (I'll need a separate account for this)
+- [ ] Actually make the trades using Alpaca (I'll need a separate account for this)
 - [ ] Write a quick post explaining the code and the motivation behind it

 - [ ] Make a simple HTML page from the table
 - [ ] Write a Systemd task to run the script at all times
-- [ ] Add timing to the script so it updates once a day when trading is open -
+- [ ] Add timing to the script, so it updates once a day when trading is open (anacron job)

 - [ ] Take this back in time
 - [ ] Chart the trends over time (Top 10 and their score over the last year)
 - [ ] Track portfolio performance over time

 - [ ] Get a live updating list of tickers
+- [ ] Add a score factor for original poster karma?